Concubine/kawpowminer-5090-docker/README.md

 - **Dockerfile:** Uses `nvidia/cuda:12.9.0-runtime-ubuntu22.04` and installs required Boost libraries.
 - **Binary:** Precompiled `kawpowminer` is included in the image.
-- **Logging:** For advanced setups, consider integrating a universal logger such as `observer.logger` for centralized log management.

----

 ## Compatibility